 The average housing cost in San Juan is $938 on rent for accommodation and over $1900 for a house in a better location.
 We know that it can often get overwhelming to pay so much money if you have just relocated to San Juan.

-In San Juan, PR, the summers are hot, and the winters are cold.
+In relocating to San Juan, PR, the summers are hot, and the winters are cold.
 Typically, the weather throughout the year remains dry and clear.
 If you were to visit San Juan, you are set to experience all four seasons.

 Summers in San Juan usually last for 3.9 months and start in November and end in March.
 According to experts, San Juan experiences around 247 days of sunshine.
 Temperatures can go up to 93°F, and January is the hottest month of the year.
 The summers are very welcoming in San Juan as many tourist activities occur during this time.
 They kick start in early February and go on to mid-April.
 Then again, start from mid-October all the way late into December.